TBS Holdings: Sakamoto family murders

-TBS was accused of failing to protect its sources in October 1989, when it taped an interview with Tsutsumi Sakamoto regarding his investigations into the Aum Shinrikyo sect.
+TBS was accused of failing to protect its sources in October 1989, when it taped an interview with Tsutsumi Sakamoto about him investigating the Aum Shinrikyo sect.
 The network secretly showed a video of the interview to Aum members without Sakamoto's knowledge.
-Aum officials then pressured TBS to cancel the planned broadcast of the interview, but Sakamoto, his wife and child were murdered by Aum members on 3 November.
+Aum officials pressured TBS to cancel the planned broadcast of the interview, but Sakamoto, his wife, and child were murdered by Aum members on 3 November.